The Human Digital Orchestra™

-The next performance of the Human Digital Orchestra applies its algorithms and interfaces at the Propeller festival in Hoboken, NJ on May 20th (http://propelify.com/innovation-festival-2016/).
+The next public performance of the Human Digital Orchestra and its algorithms and interfaces was at the Propeller festival in Hoboken, NJ on May 20th 2016. (http://propelify.com/innovation-festival-2016/).

 The Human Digital Orchestra is part of the rich pedigree of Bell Labs, which has a long and distinguished history in the creation and production of the digital arts.
 For example, in video, Bell Labs broadcast the first long distance TV signal in 1927, transmitted the first satellite video signal across the Atlantic, invented the charge coupled- device (CCD – digital image sensor) in 1969, and pioneered high definition TV, making seminal contributions to the standard that came to define compressed video (MPEG) and audio (MP3).
 In sound, Bell Labs invented High Fidelity stereo recording and reproduction in the early 1930s, having also participated in early sound-motion picture productions such as “The Jazz Singer”.
 We created the first computer-generated singing voice in 1961 and then pioneered the early fields of computer generated graphics, art, and movies.
 Bell Labs also originated the basic signal processing algorithms and hardware that are ubiquitous in music, video and other areas today.